OpenBioML/chemnlp/CONTRIBUTING.md

 license: CC0 1.0 # license under which the original dataset was published
 num_points: 10000 # number of datapoints in this dataset
 links: # list of relevant links (original dataset, other uses, etc.)
+num_points: 10000 # number of datapoints in this dataset
   - name: dataset
     url: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/OVHAW8
     description: Original dataset